Essence (Lucinda Williams song): Reception

 Spin called the song a "midtempo rocker that harks back to the stuff by the Divinyls or Concrete Blonde.
 Salon called it "the boldest anthem she's ever recorded, not merely because of lyrical explicitness such as 'You're my drug, come on and let me taste your stuff', and 'Please come find me and help me get fucked up', 'Essence' is less a song about seducing an object of desire than a song about lust's voracious hunger, an arousal so strong it all but obliterates that object.
 It's a song that strips away every last layer of protective bark from an impulse that will not be denied."

 NPR described the song as a "pheromone daydream, the epitome of Williams's erotic expressionism."
 Country music website Holler listed "Essence" as No. 11 of the best Lucinda Williams songs, writing "The toxic elixir of a no-good partner seeps through this dark and delirious grunge tune.
 Completely overtaken by this person, Lucinda ideates their presence with palpable yearning; their absence seems to result in a potentially lethal chemical imbalance.
 She likens the wanting to an overdue drug dosage from an addict: 'Whisper my name/Shoot your love into my vein'."
+The song peaked at No. 9 on Billboard's Adult Alternative Airplay chart.